agusalex/django-heroku-rest-api/README.md

-# django2.0 - rest-api with Heroku Integration
+# Django2.0 - Rest-API with Heroku Integration
 A REST api written in Django for people with deadlines

 ## Technologies used